 Facebook Leads Ads are becoming a standard tool for advertisers who specialize in lead generation.
 Though they can take a bit of work to set up, they also can produce some pretty great results.
-A little bit of work upfront is worth giving potential customers positive user experience.
+A little bit of work upfront is worth giving potential customers a positive user experience.

 When everything goes to plan, launching your ad brings in a steady amount of leads and usually for much less than traditional landing page campaigns would cost.
 However, upon further inspection of all those leads coming in, the leads from the ads aren’t as strong as those from the landing page campaign running simultaneously.